c-toolbox/C-Play/docs/guides/settings/window_and_ui.md

 ### Open file behavior

 * **Show mapping mode on open file** — When opening non-`.cplayfile` files, prompt for the grid mapping mode to use (default on).
+* **Use native file/folder dialogs when available** — When opening file or folder dialog, the default is to use Windows native dialogs, but they can sometimes fail.
+C-Play handles this and launches the Qt/QML version if this happens.
+But turning of this checkbox makes us always show the Qt/QML version.

 ### Theme and appearance